amitlan/website/writing/pg/partition-logical-replication/index.md

 May 14, 2020

-If your shop uses logical replication to selectively replicate tables between two PostgreSQL clusters and you also happen to rely on partitioning for some of those tables, you may have gotten annoyed by seeing this error on the publishing server:
+If your shop uses logical replication to selectively replicate tables between two PostgreSQL clusters and you also happen to rely on partitioning for some of these tables, you may have gotten annoyed by seeing this error on the publishing server:

 ```